mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 We need talented people to keep that going!

 Our mission is to make building UIs more accessible.
-The faster, simpler, and the broader the audience that can create custom UIs, the better.
+The faster and simpler it is, and the broader the audience that can create custom UIs, the better.
-We believe that the best way to improve on these dimensions is to reduce [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written.
+We believe that the best way to improve on these dimensions is to eliminate [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written.

 ### Why this is interesting

-Our solution is empowering React developers to build awesome applications.
-Hundreds of thousands of developers use Material-UI every month.
+Our solution empowers React developers to build awesome applications – hundreds of thousands of developers use Material-UI every month.

 But providing React components isn't enough.
-In our [last developers' survey](/blog/2020-developer-survey-results/), we have learned that the majority of our audience are full-stack developers, they are looking for ways to move faster, working on a couple of new projects every year, and where the integration with data is key.
+In our [last developer survey](/blog/2020-developer-survey-results/), we learned that the majority of our audience are full-stack developers.
+They are looking for ways to move faster, working on a couple of new projects every year, and where the integration with data is key.

 ## About the role